 Fats are a rich source of energy.
-They supply a larger amount of energy per gram than carbohydrates and proteins thereby providing an efficient energy storage system.
+They supply a larger amount of energy per gram than carbohydrates and proteins, and provde thereby an efficient energy storage system.
 One gram of any type of fat gives 37kJ or 9kcal.

 Fats are made up of fatty acids which are known as saturated, monounsaturated or polyunsaturated depending on their chemical structure.

 Whilst some fats can be harmful especially if there is an excessive intake, other fats are essential and beneficial to the body.

 Fats have an amazing effect on the human body; they play three major roles

 - Provision of energy

 The digestion and metabolism of certain nutrients are improved by fats, just like the absorption and transport of other nutrients such as fat soluble vitamins.

 Good types of fats have protective abilities for organs; the brain alone needs a variety of different fats.
 Fats also provide insulation for the body.

 All fats contain a mixture of saturated and unsaturated fats.
 A food that contains a lot of fat is called energy-dense.
 These foods will provide a lot of energy but consuming too many of these foods may give an excessive energy intake.
 This excessive energy may be stored as body fat which could lead to weight gain.